 - Money

 - Bonds or other certificates of indebtedness

 - Certificates of Deposit

-- Internal Revenue Stamps (canceled or uncanceled)

-- Selective Service or draft papers
+- Armed Forces Service or Draft papers.

 - Passports

-- United States/Canadian Postage Stamps (canceled or uncanceled)
+- Postage Stamps (cancelled or uncancelled)

-- Food Stamps

 - Immigration Papers

+- Welfare documents

-- Checks or drafts drawn by Governmental agencies
+- Cheques or Drafts drawn by Governmental Agencies

-- Identifying badges or insignias
+- Identification Documents, badges or insignias

+- Licences and Certificates of Title to motor vehicles

 Copyrighted works cannot be copied.
-Sections of a copyrighted work can be copied for 'fair use'.
+Sections of a copyrighted work can be copied for 'fair dealing'.
 Multiple copies would indicate improper use.